 Waiving the Student Health Insurance Plan

 Students enrolled in a comparable health insurance plan may be eligible to waive the Student Health Insurance Plan.
 Waivers must be completed by the appropriate deadline or the charges will remain on the term bill.
 Please see the UHS website for appropriate waiver deadline information.

 - Before waiving, students should carefully evaluate whether their existing health plan will provide adequate, comprehensive coverage in your area of residence.
 View the waiver checklist for guidance.
 Students will be fully responsible for all medical claims and prescription drug costs if they waive the insurance plan.

 - International students studying on campus at Harvard are not eligible to waive the insurance plan with foreign insurance, including those with a U.S.-based administrator.
 This is a requirement pursuant to the Massachusetts student health program regulations.

-Visit the Harvard University Student Health Program for detailed information on policies, benefits, limitations, and exclusions, visit the Harvard University Student Health Program website.
+For detailed information on the Harvard University Student Health Program policies, benefits, limitations, and exclusions, visit the Harvard University Student Health Program website.

 Student Dependent Coverage

 Students may enroll their spouse/same sex domestic partner and/or unmarried dependent children (under age 19) in HUSHP.
 Enrollment and renewal for dependents is not automatic.
 Rates, enrollment forms, and deadlines are available at the HUSHP site.